Fiscal Year 2017 Research Total

 - Kristen Macuga (School of Psychological Sciences) was funded by the Army Corps of Engineers for a three-year project ($122K) for her work in crowd behavior.

-- Lori Cramer, together with Flaxen Conway, (School of Public Policy) were funded by the National Oceanic and Atmospheric Administration for a three-year project ($243K) for their work collecting the narratives of fisher families.
+- Lori Cramer and Flaxen Conway (School of Public Policy) were funded by the National Oceanic and Atmospheric Administration for a three-year project ($243K) for their work collecting the narratives of fisher families.

 - Jason Fick (School of Arts and Communication) secured an internally funded grant for $100K to help outfit an audio recording studio.